Home

 (AFAP* as fast as possible)

-The glass should be fused as per the following photo.
-The next stage is to slump the glass, or it can be left as a coaster.
+The next stage is to slump the plate, or it can be left as a coaster.

 1. 330°F up to 1000°F hold 20 minutes